SNOC/rpisigfox/README.md

 ##### Prerequist

-Disable Raspberry Pi terminal on serial port with raspi-config utility: sudo raspi-config
+Disable Raspberry Pi terminal on serial port with raspi-config utility:

+sudo raspi-config

 9 Advanced Options >> A8 Serial >> NO

 Install pyserial

 sudo apt-get install python-serial

 ##### Pi3 requirements

-In '/boot/config.txt' disable if present 'dtoverlay=pi3-miniuart-bt' :
+In '/boot/config.txt' disable if present 'dtoverlay=pi3-miniuart-bt' by adding a '\#' character at line begining
-\#dtoverlay=pi3-miniuart-bt

 Add if necessary :

 dtoverlay=pi3-disable-bt

 enable_uart=1

 Then reboot :

 sudo reboot

 Serial port to use is the script's default one : /dev/ttyAMA0